Your first port of call for "art islands", awe-inspiring structures and amazing udon

-Takamatsu is home to the Isamu Noguchi Garden Museum opens in new window, an institution dedicated to the Japanese-American sculptor and designer Isamu Noguchi, best known for designing Hiroshima’s Peace Park.
-Beyond that, there are two islands nearby given over to modern art displays.
-Naoshima opens in new window has some interesting architecture by Tadao Ando, an art museum-cum-bath called I Love Yu. and a James Bond museum.
+Takamatsu is home to the Isamu Noguchi Garden Museum opens in new window, dedicated to the Japanese-American sculptor and designer Isamu Noguchi, best known for designing Hiroshima’s Peace Park.
+Plus, there are two islands nearby with a modern art focus.
+Naoshima opens in new window has some interesting architecture by Tadao Ando, an art museum-cum-bathhouse called I Love Yu and a James Bond museum.
 Teshima opens in new window is home to the Teshima Art Museum and Les Archives du Coeur, where you can record your heartbeat and listen to those of others.

 The area around Takamatsu Station was recently redeveloped and one of the additions was Symbol Tower, a 30-storey, mixed-use building with shopping, performance spaces and dining.
 The observatory on the top floor offers views of the city and sea and there are also restaurants on floors 28-30 run by former Iron Chefs.
 Choose from French, Chinese or Japanese cuisine.